slaclab/smurfc/README.md

 ## Software package versions

-The current version of the software tool are:
+The current version of the software tool used are:
 - MPLAB X: v5.15
 - HMC: v2.06
 - XC32: v1.42 on Windows 10 and v2.15 on macOS 10.13.6

 ## How to clone this code

-This repository much be in the HMC's app directory which is locate at
+This repository must be cloned in the HMC's `apps` directory which is locate at:

+- on Windows:
 ```
 C:\microchip\harmony\v2_06\apps\
 ```

-on Windows, and
+- on macOS:

 ```
 /Users/<YOUR_USER_NAME>/microchip/harmony/v2_06/apps
 ```

-on macOS